 Post Traumatic Stress Disorder (PTSD) is a psychological condition and illness that results from experiencing first hand, or vicariously, a traumatic event.
-War survivors, veterans, and victims of crime are those usually inflicted with PTSD.
+War survivors, veterans, and victims of crime are those who are usually inflicted with PTSD.
 At present, there are two established and effective psychological therapies patients suffering from the illness can undergo: trauma-focused cognitive behavioral therapy, and eye movement desensitization.
 Scientists, psychologists, and doctors are further exploring new ways to treat the disorder as it is debilitating to a patient’s way of life.

 How PTSD Affects A Patient’s Daily Life